Pence to make case for health care overhaul in Kentucky

 But Bevin, Beshear's successor, has warned that the state cannot afford to pay for its growing Medicaid program, which has cost the state millions more than initially expected and now covers more than 25 percent of the state's population.
 He has dismantled Kentucky's state-based exchange but indicated he would not favor eliminating the federal health insurance exchange.

+Bevin said Friday he would tell Paul that "we support their effort to fix this problem," but that he was not a fan of the initial proposal.
+The governor told reporters that Paul "is not impressed with what has currently been offered.
+Truth be told, I'm not either.
+So I'm with him."

-In the Senate, Paul has been among the foremost critics of the bill.
+Paul has been among the Senate's foremost critics of the bill.
 Even before the legislation was released, he brought a copy machine outside of the room where House Republicans were drafting the bill and asked for a copy, all to draw attention to the secrecy of the plan.

 Trump, who faced Paul in the GOP presidential primaries last year, made a pitch for persuasion on Twitter, writing that he was sure Paul would "come along with the new and great health care program."

-The event at the Harshaw Trane facility is in the hometown of Senate Majority Mitch McConnell, R-Ky., who will not be in attendance because of a scheduling conflict.
+The event at the Harshaw Trane facility is in the hometown of Senate Majority Mitch McConnell, R-Ky., who was not attending due to a scheduling conflict.

 Comments